How to Create a Phishing Campaign

 Step 3.
 Select Recipients

-Choose who will receive the phishing simulation:
+Choose who will receive the phishing campaign:

-• Specific Learners - Manually select users.
+• Specific Learners - Manually choose individuals

 Step 4.
 Set a Schedule